mickfuzz/phd4/_posts/2021-10-29-project-and-design-approaches.md

 You can ask you self the following questions to try to check if you can use some of the beneficial aspects of design-based approaches in your classroom.

-- Are learners able to see explore the details of exemplar materials?
+- Are learners able to see explore exemplar materials to inspire and shape their creative expectations?
 - Are learners able to think and articulate the perspective of users of projects as they start to consider the design for what they are creating?
 - Are learners helped to come up with ideas with ideation techniques that scaffold the creative process?

+**Follow-up Resources**
-As part of the Rise Programme at the MMU I've created or helped to create three online courses which explore hands on ways to use design thinking. https://rise.mmu.ac.uk/category/enterprise/design-thinking/ - At the time of publishing resources are open to all you just need to log in.
+As part of the Rise Programme at the MMU I've created or helped to create three online courses which explore hands on ways to use design thinking in education and community work. https://rise.mmu.ac.uk/category/enterprise/design-thinking/ - At the time of publishing resources are open to all you just need to log in to access the courses.

 ## Projects and Project Based Learning